println/jboss-spring-boot-skeleton/README.md

 # spring-boot-jboss-skeleton

-The goal of the Skeleton is to deploy an Spring-Boot-Application 2+ (WAR format) on JBoss's environment.
+The goal of the Skeleton is to deploy an Spring-Boot-Application 2+ (WAR format) on JBoss' environment.

 ### FEATURES